Tutorial Gateway

 SQL FOR XML AUTO Example 4

-Now you can see that the row Elements are changed according to the Alias names.
+Now you can see that the row Elements changes according to the Alias names.

 SQL FOR XML AUTO Example 5